MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Methods.md

 ## Long description

-Functions that specify the `CmdletBinding` attribute can access a number of methods and properties through the `$PSCmdlet` variable.
+Functions that specify the `CmdletBinding` attribute can access additional methods and properties through the `$PSCmdlet` variable.
 These methods include the following methods: